MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager-2012R2.md

 5. On the **Content** page, do the following:

-  - In the **Content location** box, enter the network share where you put the Office Deployment Tool, your configuration.xml file, and the Office 365 ProPlus installation files that you downloaded from the Internet.
+  - In the **Content location** box, enter the network share where you put the Office Deployment Tool, your configuration.xml file, and the Microsoft 365 Apps installation files that you downloaded from the Internet.

   - In the **Installation program** box, enter the following text: setup.exe /configure configuration.xml